justgilbert/cmdgithub/README.md

 #When commit will display

-press insert and insert message to go back
+#Press insert and insert message

+#To go back  type

 :qw